-How Much Can I Borrow for my Mortgage?
+How Much Can I Borrow for my Mortgage in Lincoln?

-The amount you can borrow for your mortgage is dictated by your income and expenditure and the Lenders’ own affordability calculation models, but a recent article from the Daily Mail suggests housing takes up approximately one third of income for the typical UK family.
+The amount you can borrow for your mortgage is dictated by your income and expenditure and the Lenders’ own affordability calculation models, but approximately one-third of income for the typical UK family.

 Over the years the amount Banks have been prepared to lend for mortgages has ebbed and flowed dependant on market conditions and appetite for risk at that time.

 There was a time in the mid-2000s when more than 7 times annual income may have been acceptable in some circumstances and also it has been as low as 3 times annual salary in the past.